Sbig App

 What is Semolina?

-Semolina is made from durum wheat and is milled into coarse golden grains that provide a firm texture when cooked.
-In India, it is known as suji or rava.
-Its ability to hold shape makes it a favorite among chefs for dishes like idli, upma, halwa, bhatura, laddoo, and various bakery items.
-While many people associate it primarily with breakfast, it can be used in a wide range of dishes.
+Semolina is made from durum wheat and processed into coarse, golden grains that develop a firm texture when cooked.
+In India, it is commonly known as suji or rava.
+Its versatility and texture make it a widely used ingredient in dishes such as idli, upma, halwa, laddoo, bhatura, and various bakery items.

 Nutritional Value of Semolina